InstructSI/instructsi.github.io/_pages/about.md

 President of the management board: Assoc.
 Prof. Dr. **Miha Pavšič**

+Coordinator of the consortium: Assoc.
+Prof. Dr. **Marjetka Podobnik**

 ### Management board tasks

 The tasks of the Instruct.SI management board include: